ajaxian79/algorithms/docs/z-algorithm.md

 Edit distance is LCS with a twist: substitution is a third option at each cell.

 Lower bound: smallest `i` with `a[i] >= target`.
 Always returns `[0, n]`.

+Pick a pivot, partition, recurse on the side that contains the kth slot.